-The Lear’s macaw is next to the Hyacinth macaw one of the last two remaining blue macaws in the wild in Brazil.
-The ongoing destruction of the natural habitat as well as illegal trafficking threatened the survival of this species more than ever.
+The Lear’s Macaw sits next to the Hyacinth as one of the last two remaining blue macaws in the wild in Brazil.
+The ongoing destruction of the natural habitat as well as illegal trafficking has threatened the survival of this species more than ever.

-Together with the government of Brazil, ACTP actively engages in the protection and the conservation of the Lear’s macaw in the wild.
+Together with the government of Brazil, ACTP has actively engaged in the protection and the conservation of the Lear’s Macaw in the wild.

-The Lear’s macaw (Anodorhynchus leari) is an endemic species in Brazil, which exclusively lives in the northern part of the Brazilian state of Bahia.
-Since the first discovery of the species in 1978, the Lear’s macaw, named after the English bird painter Edward Lear (1808-1888), was considered a rare species.
+The Lear’s Macaw Anodorhynchus leari is an endemic species in Brazil, which exclusively lives in the northern part of the Brazilian state of Bahia.
+First described by French ornithologist Charles Lucien Bonaparte in 1856, but not recognised as a distinct species until its rediscovery in 1978, the Lear’s Macaw, named after the English bird painter Edward Lear (1808-1888), has always been considered a rare species.

-In 1993, a first census revealed a population size of 60 birds worldwide.
-A second census in 2014, revealed a more comprehensive picture and indicated a total population of the Lear’s macaw of 1,294 birds, distributed across seven districts in Bahia.
+In 1983, a first census revealed a population size of 60 birds worldwide.
+A second census in 2014, revealed a more comprehensive picture and indicated the total population of the Lear’s Macaw to be around 1,294 birds, distributed across seven districts in Bahia.

-The species is today considered endangered.
-Illegal trafficking and the destruction of the natural habitat pose great threats to the survival of the species.
-Thanks to protective measures of the government, the population continuously recovered in the past years.
-This led to a change in the IUCN rating of the Lear’s macaw from “Critically Endangered” to “Endangered” in 2009.
+The species is currently considered as being endangered; Illegal trafficking, the destruction of the natural habitat, along with persecution by farmers due to loss of crops to the increasing macaw population, pose great threats to their survival.
+Thanks to protective measures implemented by the government, the population has been continuously recovering during past 2-3 decades.
+This led to a change in the IUCN rating of the Lear’s Macaw from “Critically Endangered” to “Endangered” in 2009.

-Human influences, like illegal trafficking, growing agriculture and increasing clearing of the natural habitat still pose great threats to the survival of the species.
+Human influences, such as illegal trafficking, the expansion of agriculture and increased clearing of the natural habitat still pose great threats to the survival of this species.

-Growing cattle farms in the region lead to an increased demand for feed and farm land and thereby continuously destroy the natural habitat of the Lear’s macaw.
-Especially clearings for agricultural purposes destroy the natural stock of Licuri palms.
-Licuri palms are almost exclusively the source of food for the Lear’s macaw.
+In particular the expansion of cattle farms in the region has lead to an increased demand for farmland and thereby fuels the continuous destruction of the natural habitat of the Lear’s Macaw.
+The clearing of land for agricultural purposes has especially depleted the natural stock of Licuri palms, which as mentioned above, are almost exclusively the source of food for these macaws.

-The limitation of nesting and sleeping areas to small cliffs in sandstone walls, make the bird furthermore an easy target for poachers.
-High prices on black markets and human greed still boost illegal trafficking.
+The limitation of nesting and sleeping areas to small cliffs in sandstone walls also makes the species an easy target for poachers.
+And the high prices paid on the black market and human greed still encourages illegal trafficking.

-Protection measures for the conservation of the Lear’s macaw comprise the continuous monitoring and surveillance of the birds in the wild, as well as the development of a captive reserve population.
+Protection measures for the conservation of the Lear’s Macaw comprise of the continuous monitoring and surveillance of the birds in the wild, as well as the development of a captive reserve population.

-With this objective, the state organization Chico Mendes for the Conservation of Biodiversity (ICMBio) established a revised National Action Plan (NAP) in 2012, coordinated by the National Center for Research and Conservation of Wild Birds (Cemave).
-Objective of the Action Plan is the promotion of population growth of the Lear’s macaw in the wild as well as in captivity.
+With this objective, the state organisation Chico Mendes for the Conservation of Biodiversity (ICMBio) established a revised National Action Plan (NAP) in 2012, coordinated by the National Centre for Research and Conservation of Wild Birds (Cemave).
+The objective of the Action Plan is the promotion of population growth of the Lear’s Macaw in the wild as well as in captivity.

-With the colonization of formerly vacant nesting sites, the population of the Lear’s macaw shows already signs of recovery.
+With the colonisation of formerly vacant nesting sites, the population of the Lear’s Macaw already shows significant signs of recovery.
 However, the increasing destruction of the habitat and the disappearance of essential food sources threaten to destroy any progress made so far.